bradbann/kermitweb/source/code/issues.md

 ## restmco
 | Issue name | Label
 |:-----------|:------------
+| Log with passanger | bug
 |  Proper display of the daemon name with ps | minor

-## vmmgt
-No issue.